 Agriculture is the main driver of biodiversity loss.
 Farming is responsible for 80 per cent of worldwide deforestation, 29 per cent of the world’s greenhouse-gas (GHG) emissions and up to 70 per cent of global freshwater use.4

 Meanwhile, the energy industry devastates ecosystems and provides the raw fuel that powers climate change, the main threat to wildlife over the longer term.

 Due to government policies and mounting consumer pressure, many companies implicated in climate change have started to adjust their operations to reduce carbon emissions.
 For a mixture of societal, logistical and economic reasons, progress has been slower among companies that damage biodiversity.

 In October 2021, part one of the Conference of Parties to the Convention on Biological Diversity (COP15) took place in Kunming, China.
-After an introductory address from Chinese President Xi Jinping, delegates thrashed out the details of a “post-2020 biodiversity framework” – an intergovernmental plan to tackle the crisis.
+Delegates thrashed out the details of a “post-2020 biodiversity framework” – an intergovernmental plan to tackle the crisis.
 The event closed with the Kunming Declaration, which saw more than 100 countries commit to “ambitious and transformative action” on nature, including more protected areas for wildlife and new mechanisms for monitoring, reporting and reviewing biodiversity loss.